turtlemonvh/blanket/README.md

     - configurable # restarts
         - # times allowed, whether they go in new directories
 - Add "required_environment" section
-- allow progress by writing to a .progress file (a single integer followed by an arbitrary string) in addition to curl
 - return # tasks found in response to query
     - if >500, just say >500
 - pagination on HTML interface